 “They described the clothes April was wearing.
 That's the clothes our victim had on,” said Armada Police Chief Smith.

 “When I found out I just, I kind of went numb.
 I just didn't know what to feel, how to process it,” Jennifer said.

 She wasn't alone in her pain.
 Even Smith felt like he had lost one of his own.
 This was personal.

 “I remember when April was a little girl walking over to the bus stop.
 I know these families,” he said.

 Who would savagely attack and kill a beautiful 14-year-old girl just walking her dog on a warm summer evening?

 It was the first murder in Armada in 41 years.
 The FBI and Michigan State Police were called in to help the village's tiny police department crack the case.
-The whole town was trying to help – even April's classmates did what they could.
+The whole town was trying to help.

 “It's hard for me to speak in front of a camera but I just want people to remember April the way she was,” Jennifer said.